JetBrains/kotlin-web-site/pages/docs/reference/js-modules.md

 ### `@JsNonModule` annotation

-When a declaration has `@JsModule`, you can't use it from Kotlin code when you don't compile it to a JavaScript module.
+When a declaration is marked as `@JsModule`, you can't use it from Kotlin code when you don't compile it to a JavaScript module.
-Usually, developers distribute their libraries both as JavaScript modules and downloadable `.js` files that you can copy to project's static resources and include via `<script>` element.
-To tell Kotlin that it's ok to use a `@JsModule` declaration from non-module environment, you should put `@JsNonModule` declaration.
-For example, given JavaScript code:
+Usually, developers distribute their libraries both as JavaScript modules and downloadable `.js` files that you can copy to your project's static resources and include via a `<script>` tag.
+To tell Kotlin that it's okay to use a `@JsModule` declaration from a non-module environment, add the `@JsNonModule` annotation.
+For example, consider the following JavaScript code:

 <div class="sample" markdown="1" theme="idea" mode="js">